prasadus92/ecommerce-store/README.md

 docker-compose logs -f
 ```

 *NOTE:* The Spring profile used while running with Docker is `production`.
 This requires PostgreSQL to be running, which is already configured in the Docker Compose file.

+## Accessing the API Documentation

+Swagger is included in the project.
+Hence, the API documentation is available at http://localhost:8080/swagger-ui.html.

 ## Questions on Extensibility

-- You do not need to add authentication to your web service, but propose a protocol / method and
+1. You do not need to add authentication to your web service, but propose a protocol / method and
 justify your choice.

+We could use OAuth2 and JWT based authentication which is quite straightforward to implement by adding appropriate Spring Security dependencies.
+Also, this is convenient as there might be multiple clients using this service in a real-world scenario (https://www.toptal.com/spring/spring-boot-oauth2-jwt-rest-protection).
+An alternate approach is to use an identity provider like Okta, Auth0 etc., if that's an allowed use-case.

-- How can you make the service redundant?
+2. How can you make the service redundant?
 What considerations should you do?

+The concurrency part is handled using Optimistic Locking, specifically for the update of the Products.
+It would be ideal to add additional mechanisms like an "ETag" - "If-Match" header support.
+Also, configuration (including passwords) is currently packaged along with the generated artifact; it would be better to use a separate Spring Cloud Config service in a scenario where the architecture is based on Microservices.

 ## To Do

-1. Try finding an alternative to using wait-for-postgres.sh; it currently requires PostgreSQL client to be installed on the Docker container.
+1. Try finding an alternative to using `wait-for-postgres.sh`; it currently requires PostgreSQL client to be installed on the Docker container.
+2. Improve tests & coverage.
+3. Add pagination to "fetch" APIs.
+4. "User" is not included in the implemented model; that's something to be considered in a real-world scenario.